algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/stateful-sdks.md

 # Declarations

-All stateful applications are comprised of state storage, an approval program and a clear program.
-Details of each are found within the [stateful smart contract guide](../../stateful).
+All smart contracts are comprised of state storage, an approval program and a clear program.
+Details of each are found within the [stateful smart contract guide](../stateful/index.md).

-## State Storage
+## State storage
 Begin by defining the application's _global_schema_ and _local_schema_ storage requirements.
 These values are immutable once the application is created, so they must specify the maximum number required by the initial application and any future updates.

 The example application defined below may hold up to one each of `bytes` and `ints` value within the _local storage_ of the user account, as well as a single `ints` value within _global storage_ of the application: